How it works

 Step 3

-Findings are written for designers, engineers, and product owners: what is broken, who it affects, how to reproduce it, and what good looks like.
+Findings explain what is broken, who it affects, how to reproduce it, and what good looks like.

 Step 4